 “Are you ok Ma’am?”

 The police officer had pulled them over as soon as they left the walk up bank ATM and pulled into traffic.
 He cited a broken taillight, but she knew.
-She’d just been seen at the bank, with a black man, taking money out of the ATM.
-That couldn’t be right, so the police office had pulled them over, to check that she was ok.
+She’d just been seen at the bank with a black man, taking money out of the ATM.
+That couldn’t be right, so the police officer had pulled them over to check that she was OK.
 She told him she and her boyfriend were fine.
 He asked again if she was sure she didn’t need help.
-She assured him she was ok.
+She assured him she was OK.

 He let them go.